 Jackson, Edward C.(born: 1831 - died: 1912)

-*Additional information provided by Yvonne Giles: Edward C. Jackson's wife's name is misspelled [Malinda C. Blain] in the obituary notice found in the Lexington Leader, her name was Matilda C. Blair [source: Deed book #35, p213, 12 October 1858; taxes and fees paid May 1859].
-She signed a contract with George W. Sutton for the purchase of her husband Edward Jackson on 12 October 1858.
-She paid $800, four hundred down and four hundred by May 1859 even though the contract was for three years.
-The contract makes no mention that Matilda C. Blair is a 'free woman of color.'
-The contract called for a deed of emancipation to Edward Jackson once all money had been received.
+*Additional information provided by Yvonne Giles: Edward C. Jackson's wife's name is misspelled [Malinda C. Blain] in the obituary notice found in the Lexington Leader; her name was Matilda C. Blair [source: Deed book #35, p.
+213, 12 October 1858; taxes and fees paid May 1859].
+She signed a contract with George W. Sutton for the purchase of her husband Edward Jackson on 12 October 1858, paying $800: $400 down and $400 by May 1859, even though the contract was for three years.
+The contract makes no mention that Matilda C. Blair is a 'free woman of color'; it did call for a deed of emancipation for Edward Jackson once all money had been received.